-The Lieutenant is the San Francisco Police Department is a mid-level position assigned to the Administration, Airport, Field Operations or Investigative Bureaus.
+The Lieutenant is the San Francisco Police Department is a mid-level position assigned to the Office of Operations, Office of Administration, Airport, Field Operations or the Office of the Chief of Staff Investigative Bureaus.
 Essential functions of the position include: directing and coordinating field operations, incident and events; managing, administering, and documenting station activities; conducting, coordinating, and documenting administrative investigations; training and evaluating personnel; analyzing and formulating operational plans and priorities; interacting with internal and external individuals, organizations, and departments; managing, coordinating, and evaluating investigative operations.
 Lieutenants routinely perform other law enforcement duties.
-For a more detailed listing of the Lieutenant's job duties, please refer to the section below, "Examples of Important and Essential Duties."
-All duties were copied from the Q-60 Lieutenant Job Analysis Executive Summary completed in April 2008.
+For a more detailed listing of the Lieutenant's job duties, please refer to the section below, "Examples of Major, Important, and Essential Duties."
+All duties were copied from the Q-60 Lieutenant Job Analysis Executive Summary completed in April 2008

-DISTINGUISHING FEATURES:
+DISTINGUISHING FEATURES

-The Q-60 Lieutenant is a mid-level supervisor and may be assigned to manage a shift of a large Bureau including the Field Operations Bureau, Investigation Bureau, Administration Bureau or Airport Bureau, or manage a distinct smaller unit.
+The Q-60 Lieutenant is a mid-level supervisor and may be assigned to manage a shift of a large Bureau including the Field Operations Bureau, Investigation Bureau, Administrationve Services Bureau or the Office of the Chief of Staff Airport Bureau, or manage a distinct smaller unit.
 Positions in this class are distinguished from the next higher class of Captain in that the latter class has complete management responsibility over a large functional work unit and from the next lower class of Sergeant in that the latter has first line supervisory responsibilities.